 My favorite rebate app is Ibotta.
 I get money back on almost every shopping trip.

 Once you have signed up for Ibotta, scroll through the offers, and add the ones you plan to use.
 They have rebates on tons of brand name items, plus ‘Any Brand’ offers on staples such as fruit, bread, milk, and eggs.

 After you’ve done your grocery shopping, submit your receipt through the Ibotta app.
 It’ll use your phone camera to take a picture of the receipt and send it in to be approved.
 The money is added to your account within a couple hours.

 The best part is that it’s actual money, not mystery points like some other apps.
-I’ve gotten almost $250 back from Ibotta over the past couple years.
+I’ve gotten over $350 back from Ibotta over the past couple years.
 You can also use your rebates toward gift cards to TONS of retailers.

 5. Meal plan